-A GP will check where it hurts to see if you have chilblains.
+A GP will check your symptoms to see if you have chilblains.

 They may need to refer you for further tests with a specialist if they're not sure why you're getting chilblains.

-Rarely, your GP will prescribe a medicine that can help your chilblains clear up.
+Rarely, the GP will prescribe a medicine that can help your chilblains clear up.

 Causes of chilblains